elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 all those decisions are actually at your fingertips that you can actually change something and make it better.
 And, and, you know, it's in the small, but it can have a lot of ripple effects and all of that.
 Right.
-So to think about that, I think can be very challenging and.
+So to think about that, I think can be very challenging.

 **Michael Feathers:**[00:40:07] Too, when people are talking about what good design is, it's kind of like, you know, if you give anybody a blank piece of